Hudaka/NNIA-project/README.md

 # Neural Networks Project

-* In this project the data is going to be encoded using BERT
-* We will be training a model for POS
+* In this project we will be training a model for POS and for encoding the data BERT will be used

 ## Table of Contents
-1. **Part I: Technical issues**
+1. **Part I: Preprocessing data in CoNLL format**
-- 1. Create a git repository for the project;
-- 2. Set up the project: download libraries, create the environment
+- 1. Extract relevent information (POS tag);
+- 2. Analyse: size , classes, balanced/imbalanced, lenth of sequences
 2. **Part II: Train a model**
 - 1. Encode data using *BERT*
 - 2. Train a model for *POS*